This is DC Comics’ Golden AgeSuper-hero comics from the late 1930s to the early 1950s Icicle.

 - Create ice ramps from ambient humidity.

-Some flashbacks depict the Mk2 gun being used in the 1940s, for instance to form ice ramp.
-We’ll ignore that as a continuity glitch.
+Some flashbacks depict the Mk2 gun being used in the 1940s, for instance to form ice ramps.
+We’ll ignore those as a continuity mistake.

 Ice ice baby

-Joar Makent was likely born in the 1910s.
+Joar Makent was likely born during the 1910s.
 Yet there was little apparent ageing until 1984 or so.
-At this point a large chunk his chronological age suddenly caught up with him.
+At this point a large chunk of his chronological age suddenly caught up with him.